Aleqsd/zoho-upload-action/README.md

 | `zoho_html_snippet` | `<img>` snippet pointing at the direct link (when available). |
 | `zoho_resource_id` | WorkDrive resource identifier for the uploaded file. |
 | `zoho_remote_name` | Final filename stored in WorkDrive after conflict handling. |

+> 🗂️ **Workspace access only**
+> This Docker-based action can only read files that live inside `${{ github.workspace }}`.
+Copy or generate build artifacts into that directory (or use `actions/download-artifact` earlier in the job) before invoking the upload step.
+The action now fails fast with guidance when the file is missing or comes from outside the workspace mount.

 ---